elseano/rundown/README.md

 ## Shortcodes <r label=shortcodes/>
 ```

-That heading can then be run via `rundown README.md shortcodes`.
-Bash/Fish/ZSH completition is available for shortcodes, as well as a shortcode subcommand which lists available shortcodes within a document.
+That heading can then be run via `rundown shortcodes`.
+Bash/Fish/ZSH completion is available for shortcodes, as well running `rundown --help` which will list shortcodes and their options.

 Related to shortcodes is the `setup` flag.
 It's common to write instructions where every level 2 heading runs under the assumption that something from the parent heading has been done.
 The setup flag on a code block means that any shortcodes on child headings should also run the parent code blocks with the `setup` flag present.